-Specifically, there 80 questions and you have four and a half hours to get it done.
+Specifically, there are 80 questions and you have four and a half hours to get it done.
 My Marshall University math tells me you have about three and a half minutes per question.
 Taking multiple practice tests hones the critical skill of sorting out the information within the passage question meant to debase you from the core regulatory matter at hand.

 If you want to pass this exam, you must take no less than five and preferably 10 timed practice tests from start to finish.
-While you can start with just practice questions here and there, you must practice start to finish with all 80 questions while being timed at four and a half hours.
+While you can start with just practice questions here and there, you must practice starting to finish with all 80 questions while being timed at four and a half hours.

-With that much practice you’ll develop the ability to skim the questions first and reread as needed.
+With that much practice, you’ll develop the ability to skim the questions first and reread them as needed.
 Exam Takers who don’t correctly practice, run into difficulty because they read each passage too closely multiple tries and lose track of time.
 You simply cannot afford to end up reading many of the passage questions three to four times.

 2) Obsess About Indexing Your Tariff Book and 19 CFR

 It’s just not practical to mark and highlight every possible point that might be an answer to an Exam question.
 Since the Exam is “open book” there has been a lot written about the preparation of material, but it’s very easy to go overboard.
-Over preparation of material instills a false sense of readiness and is often a mask for the Taker’s fear of failing as they develop a reluctance to actually take the Exam- even though they are “preparing”
+Over-preparation of material instills a false sense of readiness and is often a mask for the Taker’s fear of failing as they develop a reluctance to actually take the Exam- even though they are “preparing”

 This “Exam Reluctance” is really about being honest with yourself and overcoming that fear.
 You do that with the confidence developed with study and practice- not tabbing and highlighting.
 Ask yourself if you are really committed to the effort and the time it takes to get through it.
 Many people go into the Test through work incentives or a promotion might be hinged on getting a License- It’s real pressure!

-All of this busywork, absent of actual study and practice, mounts even more pressure.
+All of this busy work, absent of actual study and practice, mounts even more pressure.
 When it gets close to test time some Takers think they’ve not had enough time to prepare and they just drop out.